 Advertisement

 How will the social media ban work?

 The only feasible way it could work is if both the government and the social media companies had access to users’ privacy data.
-Which can be a concerning thought to many.
+This is a concerning thought to many.

+Advertisement